Rc561U/Python_self_education/Coursera/Bash Scripting/README.md

     cut -dseparator -ffields file: for each line in the given file, splits the line according to the given separator and prints the given fields (starting from 1)

 **Additional commands**
-    echo "message": prints the message to standard output

     date: prints the current date